nhsconnect/gpconnect/pages/appointments/appointments_use_case_read_an_appointment.md

 ## API use case ##

-This specification describes a single use case.
-For complete details and background, see the [Appointment Management capability bundle](appointments.html).
+This specification describes a single use case enabling the consumer to obtain the details of a specific future appointment from a targeted Provider system.

 {% include important.html content="The Appointment Management capability pack is aimed at the administration of a patient's appointments.
 As a result of information governance (IG) requirements, the read appointments capability has been restricted to future appointments.
 More details are available on the [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments) page." %}